Mathématique: Chapter 57

 “Oh, carry on then,” Vala gave him a quick smile.
 “Love the hair.
 You should keep it this way.”

 “Guys,” Jackson said.
-“Vala—sorry, I think I’ve been operating under a mistaken assumption here.”
+“Vala—sorry, I think I’ve been operating under a mistaken assumption here?”

-Vala looked at Jackson with an overly solicitous sympathy.
+Vala looked at Jackson with overly solicitous sympathy.
 “Oh, I’m sorry darling, did you—think you were my Terrestrial BFF?”

-“No,” Jackson said, defensively.
+“No,” Jackson said defensively.

 “He did,” Vala stage-whispered to Young, wincing.
 “This is awkward.”